HTTP-RPC/Kilo/README.md

         return new ResultSetAdapter(statement.executeQuery("select * from some_table"));
     }

+Since the data is written directly to the output stream as it is read from the result set, no intermediate objects are created, significantly reducing the application's memory footprint.

 # Java Client
 The Java client implementation of WebRPC enables Java-based applications to consume web RPC services.
 It is distributed as a JAR file that includes the following classes: